and I managed to do an event last week at the local college, Sonoma State University. Here it is:

 Also known as Mehndi, henna tattoos originated from a south Asian tradition, taking the powdered leaves of a Henna plant to use as paste.

-The three person panel consisted of Alvin Nguyen, a ResLife coordinator and instructor at Sonoma State University, Jennifer Untalan, a tattoo artist at Valkyrie Tattoo, as well as Carina Buzo, a senior at SSU
+The three person panel consisted of Alvin Nguyen, a ResLife coordinator and instructor at Sonoma State University, Jennifer Untalan, a tattoo artist at Valkyrie Tattoo, as well as Carina Buzo, a senior at SSU.

 All tattoo enthusiasts have specific influences, for students like Buzo tattoos are a great representation of the culture she comes from.